corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 ### Scaling with CPU core count

-Corda Enterprise provides the capability to make use of multiple cores by running flows simultaneously.
+Corda: Enterprise Edition  provides the capability to make use of multiple cores by running flows simultaneously.
 When a flow is running (and not waiting for peer-to-peer messages), it splits its time between computation (running contract verification, signing transactions, and so on) and database write and read operations.
 When giving a node more and more
 CPU cores in order to scale up, at some point the balance of processing will shift to the database and the node will no longer be able to take advantage of additional CPU cores, reflected in an inability to drive CPU utilisation towards 100%.

-Whilst the Figure 3 testing shows scaling with different core counts, the Corda Enterprise 4.0 throughput tests in Figure 1 are achieved on dedicated servers with 48 hyper-threads (24 cores).
+Whilst the Figure 3 testing shows scaling with different core counts, the Corda: Enterprise Edition  4.0 throughput tests in Figure 1 are achieved on dedicated servers with 48 hyper-threads (24 cores).
 At the peak, these are fully utilising 36 hyper-threads/cores (or 75%) in the node.
 As you can see in Figure 3 the node scales relatively well and clearly demonstrates the ability of the node to utilise larger numbers of cores.